Autumn at Wimpole

 Adventures with your family

-Don’t forget to pick up a seasonal scavenger hunt from the ticket office in the stable block or go hunting for a geocache with your phone app to help you explore the parkland and beyond.
-And while you are out there why not try some of the ‘50 Things to do before you’re 11¾’?
+Don’t forget to pick up the Autumn scavenger hunt on you way in, to help you explore the gardens and parkland and beyond.
+Whilst you are out there why not try some of the ‘50 Things to do before you’re 11¾’?